Mico27/gbs-setPaletteColorPlugin/README.md

 # gbs-setPaletteColorPlugin

-**Version 4.3.0 — Requires GB Studio ≥ 4.3.0**
+**Version 4.3.0.
+Requires GB Studio 4.3.0 or newer.**

-A GB Studio engine plugin that provides fine-grained runtime control over palette colours.
-Scripts can read and write individual colour slots for both background and sprite palettes on Game Boy Color, and the equivalent shade indices on original Game Boy hardware, all from script variables.
+Changes individual palette colours while the game runs, from script variables.

+That opens up effects GB Studio's palette events cannot reach: a lava glow that pulses, a sunset that shifts colour over a minute, a hit flash that turns one enemy white for three frames, a sky that darkens as a storm builds.
+Reading colours back means you can fade towards a target colour a step at a time.

-It also adds extended versions of the standard Set Background/Sprite Palette events with a commit toggle, and a utility event that copies all background palette data from any other scene into the current palettes.
+It also adds versions of the stock background and sprite palette events with a **Commit** tickbox, and an event that copies another scene's background palettes into the current one.

 ![image](https://github.com/user-attachments/assets/83791fcc-9e21-405f-a8fa-e40c9acb1203)